 Make sure that your replacement batteries are of the same number and type as the battery that was originally installed in the UPS.
+See more accurate instructions on the UPS.

 Before you connect or disconnect battery terminals, disconnect the charging source by opening the corresponding battery circuit breaker.